bueler/math302/week9.md

 This week, **Quiz 7** must be done on Wednesday or Thursday.
 It **covers sections 5.1 and 5.3/4.10**.
 Look at the WebAssign questions to see what kinds of problems I will ask about on the Quiz.

-Mini-Project 4 is assigned this week.
+Mini-Project 3 is due this week on Monday March 18 (_a change from the original schedule_).
+Mini-Project 4 is also assigned this week.

 This week start using series methods on differential equations.